Skip to Content

 Risk factors for GI carcinoid tumors include the following:

-Some gastrointestinal carcinoid tumors have no symptoms in the early stages.
+Some gastrointestinal carcinoid tumors have no signs or symptoms in the early stages.

-The growth of the tumor and/or the hormones the tumor makes may cause symptoms .
-Some tumors, especially tumors of the stomach or appendix, may not cause symptoms.
+Signs and symptoms may be caused by the growth of the tumor and/or the hormones the tumor makes.
+Some tumors, especially tumors of the stomach or appendix, may not cause signs or symptoms.
 Carcinoid tumors are often found during tests or treatments for other conditions.

-Carcinoid tumors in the small intestine (duodenum, jejunum, and ileum), colon, and rectum sometimes cause symptoms as they grow or because of the hormones they make.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+Carcinoid tumors in the small intestine (duodenum, jejunum, and ileum), colon, and rectum sometimes cause signs or symptoms as they grow or because of the hormones they make.
+Other conditions may cause the same signs or symptoms.
+Check with your doctor if you have any of the following:

 Carcinoid syndrome may occur if the tumor spreads to the liver or other parts of the body.

-These symptoms and others may be caused by gastrointestinal carcinoid tumors or by other conditions.
-Talk to your doctor if any of these symptoms occur.
+These signs and symptoms may be caused by gastrointestinal carcinoid tumors or by other conditions.
+Talk to your doctor if you have any of these signs or symptoms.

 Imaging studies and tests that examine the blood and urine are used to detect (find) and diagnose gastrointestinal carcinoid tumors.